acschaefer/frogweather/README.md

 In order to generate an image, the `frogweather` module executes the following steps:
 1. It retrieves the current time from the operating system.
-2. It downloads the current local weather information, i.e. temperature and precipitation probability, from the Dark Sky weather server.
+2. It downloads the current local weather information, i.e. temperature and precipitation probability, from Weather API.
 3. It renders the weather station image.

 ## How to set up a weather station on a Raspberry Pi?